 As you explore this site, you’ll notice that I do both psychotherapy and psychoanalysis.
 I see adults and teenagers who come into therapy as a result of many different psychological problems.
-When I work, I use my psychoanalytic training and understanding to offer the best help I can, whether you choose to enter once or twice a week psychotherapy or a more in-depth psychoanalysis.
+When I work, I use my psychoanalytic training and understanding to offer the best help I can.
+I use those skills, whether you choose to enter once or twice per week psychotherapy or more in-depth psychoanalysis.

-During the COVID-19 pandemic, I have moved my practice to Teletherapy by either Zoom or telephone, in line with my colleagues and most psychotherapists in California.
+During the COVID-19 pandemic, I have moved my practice to Teletherapy.
+I’m practicing by either Zoom or telephone, in line with my colleagues and most psychotherapists in California.
 Both Zoom and telephone are HIPAA compliant and confidential.
 My current exclusive use of Teletherapy in this difficult time is to keep all of us safe.
 I look forward to continuing my office practice when we can.

-Will you be able to feel my presence and form the kind of close bond with me you need to get help for the things you’re struggling with, if we work remotely?
+Will you be able to feel my presence and form the kind of close bond with me you need?
+Will I be able to help with the things you’re struggling with if we work remotely?
 I assure you that you can.
-I do everything possible to engage with you and to talk about anything you’re feeling, including these concerns.
+I do everything possible to engage with you and talk about anything you’re feeling, including these concerns.
 Please bring this up in our first consultation.

 Maybe you’re also wondering about privacy.
-If you are quarantining with family or small children, will you have the privacy that is so essential to a therapeutic relationship?
+If you are quarantining with family or small children, will you have this ingredient that is so essential to a therapeutic relationship?
 Many clients go for walks during our sessions.
 If walking and talking won’t work for you, we’ll brainstorm other creative solutions.

 We can discuss these and any other questions you have in the 25-minute complimentary consultation I offer.
-Call or email anytime to make an appointment at either (310) 273-4827 or sandracohenphd.com.
-I look forward to having the opportunity to work with you in resolving your difficulties and moving forward in any of the ways you need.
+Call or email anytime to make an appointment.
+You can reach me at either (310) 273-4827 or sandracohenphd.com.
+I look forward to having the opportunity to work with you.
+We can resolve any difficulties you’re having so that you can move forward in your life.

-When we work together, I will put my experience and training to use in a personal way for you.
+If we work together, I will put my experience and training to use in a personal way, just for you.
 From the beginning of my long career, I have taken my clinical work seriously.
 Because of this, I made a commitment long ago to have the most effective skills possible.

 In 1994, I honored this commitment by going into psychoanalytic training.
 As a result, I’ve earned a Psy.D. and a certification in psychoanalysis, in addition to my Ph.D.
 Along with my Psy.D. and certification, I’ve gained an in-depth experience.
 And, as a result, I have more understanding of complicated psychological symptoms to use to help you.

 Because I love to write and learn, I served as an associate member of the North American Editorial Board of the International Journal of Psychoanalysis (IJPA) from 1999-200.
-In 2010, I published a film essay on The Curious Case of Benjamin Button in the IJPA.
+And, in 2010, I published a film essay on The Curious Case of Benjamin Button in the IJPA.

-I’ve also recently written a chapter in a new volume on the work of Pedro Almodovar.
-Pedro Almodóvar: A Cinema of Desire, Passion and Compulsion edited by Arlene Kramer Richards, Lucille Spira with Merle Molofsky, just published by IP Books in 2019.
-You can find my chapter there, on Almodovar’s 2009 film, Broken Embraces.
+Recently, I’ve written a chapter in a new volume on the work of Pedro Almodovar.
+The book is entitled, Pedro Almodóvar: A Cinema of Desire, Passion, and Compulsion edited by Arlene Kramer Richards, Lucille Spira with Merle Molofsky.
+It was published by IP Books in 2019.
+You can find my chapter here, on Almodovar’s 2009 film, Broken Embraces.

-Additionally, in March 2021, I published a paper in The Psychoanalytic Study of The Child, has accepted my paper on the history of my two great-aunts, Marie H. Briehl and Rosetta Hurwitz.
-My aunts trained in Vienna with Anna Freud and were instrumental in bringing child psychoanalysis to the United States in 1930.
+Additionally, in March 2021, I published a paper in The Psychoanalytic Study of The Child.
+The focus of the article is on the history and contributions of my two great-aunts, Marie H. Briehl and Rosetta Hurwitz.
+My great-aunts trained in Vienna with Anna Freud and were instrumental in bringing child psychoanalysis to the United States in 1930.
 Marie created the first child psychoanalytic training program in Los Angeles.

 Creatively, I constantly work on other writings.
-Take a look at my blog, Characters on the Couch.
-You’ll see I use my clinical experience to analyze fictional characters in film, television and books.
+So, take a look at my blog, Characters on the Couch.
+You’ll see how I use my clinical experience to analyze fictional characters in film and television.

 For more about Dr. Sandra Cohen’s writings and presentations, please see my Media page.

 International Psychoanalytic Association (IPA)